Finite-size prethermalization at the chaos-to-integrable crossover: Results

 In Fig.~\ref{f2} (lower right), we analyze the data discussed before with respect to this analytical idea.
 To do so, we rescale both the time axis with the newly found $t_{th}$ and the $\mathcal{C}$-axis with the $t\to\infty$ limiting value for a given system size.
 This allows us to show time traces associated with different $\lambda$ and system sizes $N$ in the same figure, where -- assuming the analytical estimate is correct -- we expect them to collapse in a certain time window.

-Indeed, when setting the open constant $a\approx1.3$, we observe an approximate collapse for times around $tJ/2^{a/\sqrt{\lambda}}\approx \mathcal{O}(1)-\mathcal{O}(10)$.
+Indeed, when setting the open constant $a\approx2.2$, we observe an approximate collapse for times around $tJ/2^{a/{\lambda}^{2/5}}\approx \mathcal{O}(1)-\mathcal{O}(10)$.
 Additionally, we attempt to measure the time scale $t_{th}$ by defining a threshold value slightly larger than the thermal value $\mathcal{C}(\infty)$, below which we consider the system thermalized (Fig. \ref{f2} lower left, dashed horizontal line).
-The time scale associated with the crossing of this threshold is shown in Fig. \ref{f2} (lower right, inset), as a function of $1/\sqrt{\lambda}$ for different system sizes.
-The theoretical prediction (black line) in Eq.~\eqref{timescale} describes the measured values reasonably well.
+The time scale associated with the crossing of this threshold is shown in Fig. \ref{f2} (lower right, inset), as a function of $1/{\lambda}^{2/5}$ for different system sizes.
+The theoretical prediction (black line) in Eq.~\eqref{timescale} describes the measured values reasonably well. \JD{The deviations from the predictions and the collapse in Fig.~\ref{f2} may be explained by the logarithmic scaling corrections of the cross-over scale of the interaction strength $\lambda$.
+Additionally, the different regimes close to the finite size cross-over observed in Ref.~\cite{MonterioMBL21} may affect the thermalization properties.
+To resolve this a detailed study of the energy-resolved dynamics in these regimes has to be performed.}

 Essentially, we have described the finite time and finite size integrable-to-chaos cross-over universally for a large range of interaction strengths largely independent from the system size (up to logarithmic corrections), with a reasonably accurate analytical estimate of the timescale $\tth$.
 This is the second main message of the present work.